DevOps

 You don’t strictly need to use Kubernetes as a CI/CD solution to “do” GitOps.
 You could simply store your configurations in Git and integrate them with a CI/CD pipeline that runs elsewhere.

 In short, Kubernetes CI/CD helps to double down on the power of GitOps by bringing even more consistency and automation to the software delivery process.
+It also supports declarative deployments and simplifies deploying code consistently across environments.

 Simple Steps for Building a CI/CD Pipeline Using Kubernetes